twiddlingbits/twr-wasm/docs/index.md

 [https://github.com/twiddlingbits/tiny-wasm-runtime](https://github.com/twiddlingbits/tiny-wasm-runtime)

 ## Version 2.0 vs. 1.0
-   - Much more of the standard C library is now implemented
+   - Most of the standard C library is now implemented
+   - libc++ available
    - The following non-compatible changes (relatively minor)
       - there is no longer 'twr_' prefixed std c lib functions (use the normal std c lib names)
       - most 'twr_wasm_' prefixed functions have been shortened to 'twr_'.

-## Version 2.0.1 Limitations
+## Version 2.0.0 Limitations
-   - Not all ansi stdlib functions are implemented
+   - Not all standard c library functions are implemented
-   - C++ libc++ (std::) not supported
+	- libc++ not built with threads, rtti, exceptions, unicode, or wide char support
    - Most string functions use ASCII, not for example, UTF-8
    - Designed to work with a browser.
 Not tested with or designed to work with node.js
-   - Not all of compile-rt is ported
+   - Not all of compile-rt is ported (but most bits you need are)

 ## Post Feedback